yuanhang3260/TcpStack/README.md

 Everything is simulated (host, TCP endpoint, layer 1 & 2 network, etc).
-I implemented a very simple fake OS which only cotains network stack, and exposes Linux-like socket APIs to user, which is able to simualte network communication transparently.
+I implemented a very simple fake OS which only cotains network stack, and exposes Linux-like socket APIs to user, which is able to simulate network communication transparently.

-A good example of playing with it is in main.cc which runs a very claasical server-client model: a simple server echoing back bytes sent from a client.
+A good example of playing with it is in main.cc which runs a classical server-client model: a simple server echoing back bytes sent from a client.

 <pre>